Constructing Parsimonious Analytic Models for Dynamic Systems via Symbolic Regression: Experimental Results

 \subsubsection{Comparison with Alternative Methods}

 Deep neural networks are widely used to model an unknown system.
 In order to compare our method to alternative state-of-the-art methods, we have constructed two different neural networks: \begin{itemize} \item Deep neural network DNN-A was implemented in PyTorch.
-It consists of an input linear layer of size $20 \times 200$, followed by three linear layers with the size of $200 \times 200$ and an output layer with dimensions $200 \times 14$.
-ReLU activation function was used after each linear layer with the exception of the output layer.
+It consists of an input linear layer of size $20 \times 200$, followed by three linear layers with the size of $200 \times 200$, with a ReLU activation function used after each linear layer.
+The output layer has $200 \times 14$ units.
 The batch size was set to 32.
-The SGD algorithm \citep{Kiefer1952} was used with the learning rate of $8.5 \times 10^{-4}$. \item Deep neural network DNN-B was implemented in TensorFlow.
+The SGD algorithm \cite{Kiefer1952} was used with the learning rate of $8.5 \times 10^{-4}$. \item Deep neural network DNN-B was implemented in TensorFlow.
 It is a fully connected network with 1 hidden layer, consisting of 512 units with ELU nonlinearity and 50\% dropout.
 The batch size was set to 8.
-The Adam optimizer \citep{Kingma2014} was used with a learning rate of $10^{-3}$ and early stopping.
+The Adam optimizer \cite{Kingma2014} was used with a learning rate of $10^{-3}$ and early stopping. \end{itemize}